chriskeating/readr/README.md

 - Deploy live on heroku
 - Ability to add category/description to articles and filter view by article
 - Ability to upvote/downvote on articles
+- Ability to display comments on articles
+- Ability to comment on articles
+- Ability to post apostrophes
+- Re-render on vote
+- Add category: 2019 Cruise Preparation, Self-Improvements, Written by Me!
+- Link verification

 Features
-- Ability to display comments on articles - April 8s
-- Ability to comment on articles - April 11
-- Ability to post apostrophes - April 11
+- Styling
+- Convert articles to PDF for easy viewing (ads or no ads)
+- Link info population
+- Weekly email sent with articles posted since last time
+- Authentication
 - Filter all messages for particular user
-- Styling
-- Authentication - April 30
-- Convert articles to PDF for easy viewing (ads or no ads) - May 10
-- Scrape twitter for any articles posted by famous people - May 17
+- Scrape twitter for any articles posted by famous people (with tweet as summary)
-- Chrome plugin - based on usersnap design - June 1
+- Chrome plugin - based on usersnap design
--

-Quick Wins
-- Re-render on vote